Greg Aragon is a freelance writer from Los Angeles, who writes about construction around the Golden State.

 Aileen Cho, ENR's senior transportation editor, is a native of Los Angeles and recovering New Yorker.
 She studied English and theater at Occidental College, where a reporter teaching the one existing journalism course encouraged her to apply for the LA Times Minority Editing Training Program.
 Her journalism training led to her first stories about transportation, working as a cub reporter with the Greenwich Time.
 Her work has appeared in the Los Angeles Times and New York Times.
 Many of her experiences with engineers and contractors have inspired material for her alternative theater productions way, way off Broadway.
 For ENR, Aileen has traveled the world, clambering over bridges in China, touring an airport in Abu Dhabi and descending into dark subway tunnels in New York City.
 She is a regular at transportation conferences, where she finds that airport and mass transit engineers really know how to have fun.
 Aileen is always eager to hop on another flight because there are so many interesting projects and people, and she gets tired of throwing her cats off her computer in her home office in Long Beach, California.
 She is a very conflicted Mets/Dodgers fan.

 Eydie Cubarrubia is ENR’s New York regional editor.
-She has spent more than a decade editing, writing and producing award-winning business news and features content for The Guardian News & Media, New York Daily News and other publications.
+She has spent more than two decades editing, writing and producing award-winning business news and features content for The Guardian News & Media, New York Daily News and other publications.

 Pam Hunter McFarland was a Senior Editor of ENR and her expertise was: Sourcebooks, Environment, Labor